-Student list for each class Supervision duties

-Bus information Seating chart

-List of any children that have severe physical or emotional problems
+Student list for each class Supervision duties Daily schedule Fire and tornado drill procedures Location of materials, manuals, etc. Possible activities if time permits Bus information Seating chart List of any children that have severe physical or emotional problems

 At the beginning of the year, please discuss with your students, your expectations for days when a substitute teacher is there.
 Please review with the students that their behavior and attitude should be the same with a substitute as it is with the regular teachers.